acidiclight/thundershock/README.md

 ## Creating a project

 As with many game engines, Thundershock has a project system.
 It doesn't exist yet, so this section is to be determined.

+## Programming guidelines

+This may be my personal project but I still have standards.
+All code in this repository follows the Trixel Creative style guide for Restitched and TrixelAudio.
+If you use Rider, the editor will enforce this style.
+If you don't, then I will enforce it.